 \subsubsection{Experiment 2.
 Grating Different Detection Experiment}

 This experiment represents another innovation in this study.
-The procedure of Experiment 2 is similar to that of Experiment 1, but the images displayed in the designated area of the screen are different.
+The procedure of Experiment 2 is similar to that of Experiment 1, but the images displayed in the designated screen area differ.

-In the second set of experiments, participants were asked to make twenty judgments.
-For each trial, an image was displayed in the designated area of the phone screen, but it was masked to prevent the participant from visually observing the content, as shown in Fig.~\ref{exp2_3}.
-The participant was instructed to touch the designated area with their fingers.
-As shown in Fig.~\ref{exp2_1} and ~\ref{exp2_2}, if the touch occurred within the black-striped area of the grid image, the phone vibrated; if any other area is touched, there was no vibration.
+In the second set of experiments, the participants were asked to make 20 judgments.
+In each trial, an image was presented in a designated smartphone screen area but was obscured by an irrelevant, low-contrast image to prevent visual observation (Fig.~\ref{exp2_3}).
+The participants were instructed to touch the designated area with their fingers.
+As shown in Figs. ~\ref{exp2_1} and ~\ref{exp2_2}, if the touch occurred within the black-striped area of the grid image, the phone vibrated; if any other area was touched, there was no vibration.

-As illustrated in Fig.~\ref{exp2}, each displayed image consists of a combination of two images, both selected from the 11 experimental images designed for the study.
-Two grating images of different widths occupy the left and right sides of the displayed image, respectively.
-Only images with neighboring codes were combined, with the fully black-filled image assigned the code 0.
-Additionally, combinations presented in reverse order were treated as distinct, which can be seen from Fig.~\ref{exp2}, resulting in 20 unique composite images.
-Table.~\ref{table-double} provides details on the differences in grating coarseness between the left and right images for each combined image.
+As shown in Fig.~\ref{exp2}, each displayed image comprises a combination of two images, both selected from the 11 images designed for the study.
+Two grating images of different widths occupy the left and right sides of the displayed image.
+Only images with neighboring codes were combined, with the fully black-filled image assigned code 0.
+In addition, combinations presented in reverse order were treated as distinct (Fig.~\ref{exp2}), resulting in 20 unique composite images.
+Table~\ref{table-double} presents the differences in grating coarseness between the left and right images for each combined image.

-The order in which the combined images appear in each experiment follows a pseudo-random sequence.
-For each trial, data will be recorded on the displayed image, whether the participant made contact, the total duration of the interaction, and the participant’s judgment.
-The experiment was conducted under identical conditions for both sighted and visually impaired participants.
-The test follows the process of `touch, record data, judge, record data, save data, and switch to the next image' to ensure the reliability of experimental data collection.
+The order in which the combined images appear in each experiment follows a pseudorandom sequence.
+For each trial, data are recorded on the displayed image, including whether the participant made contact, the total interaction duration, and the participant’s judgment.
+The experiment was conducted under identical conditions for both S and VI participants.
+The test follows the process of “touch, record data, judge, record data, save data, and switch to the next image” to ensure the reliability of experimental data collection.